jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 &nbsp;

 The softmax model is really confident about nearly all the images in the validation set, and LLLA is doing some interesting things to the confidence level.
 Can't stop now!
-When does the LLLA model produce high or low confidence predictions?
+Now I'm interested in when the LLLA model produces high or low confidence predictions.
+From the plots of the high and low confidence predictions below, the lower confidence levels seem more appropriate.
+This would allow us to set a threshold by looking at AUC curves, or simple plots of some metric VS thresholds.

 &nbsp;